bampli/doc/docs/content/posts/p&q-factory.md

 This is the **Process** used as a sample when a process is needed in this project.

-The P&Q Factory gives no room for apology and demonstrates how the Theory of Constraint can help managers with their decision-making logic.
+The P&Q Factory gives no room for apology and demonstrates how the "Theory of Constraints" can help managers with their decision-making logic.
 The fictional factory portfolio has products P & Q.

 ## P&Q Factory